RedisLabs/redislabs-docs/content/rs/administering/intercluster-replication/crdbs.md

 1. Access to CRDBs does not work with IP based connection management via the Discovery Service, it requires the setup and use of FQDNs or mDNS(development only).
-1. A CRDB cannot utilize Redis on Flash.
+1. A CRDB on Redis 5 can use Redis on Flash.
 1. While similar to
     [ReplicaOf]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}}),
     CRDBs are not compatible with that feature.
 ReplicaOf is a one-way